Pupil Premium Performance

 From 2016, the Government has stated that school Pupil Premium (PP) cohort’s outcomes will be compared to national non-Pupil Premium students with the intent of closing this difference.

 The figures below indicate progress against national figures for Pupil Premium cohorts in recent years.
-The figures for the 2016 outcomes will be updated once national cohort figures are produced.
-We expect our 2016 Pupil Premium students to have achieved well compared to national data.

 Year 11 Pupil Premium students 2016 (39 students)

 - Value added measures for PP students in English and Mathematics were just slightly below with a measure of -0.1 while Science measured at -0.2.